A fundamental question to ask when you’re starting off your personal finance journey and/or reviewing your goals.

 I wasn’t married yet and didn’t have any kids, why did I have to bother right?

 If only I had a mentor or friend discipline me a bit better.
-I got started with really working on my personal finances around 2014, and I was so grateful that I did.
+I got started really working on my personal finances around 2014, and I was so grateful that I did.

 It all just started with me asking questions to myself, Googling what I didn’t know, and building off that.